-Meetings of the Users Committee will be (at least in part) open to any members of the Rubin community.
-A meeting calendar is posted below, and connection information will be provided here and in the Rubin Community Forum.
+Meetings and reports: Meetings of the Users Committee are (at least in part) open to any members of the Rubin community.
+A meeting calendar is posted below.
+Meeting announcements, connection info, and the twice-yearly reports are all available in the Rubin Community Forum (link to all Forum topics with the users-committee tag).

 Igor Andreoni (he/him) – Neil Gehrels postdoctoral fellow at Joint Space-Science Institute (University of Maryland and NASA/Goddard).
 Expert in multi-messenger and time-domain astronomy.
 He is a member of the Zwicky Transient Facility collaboration and the Rubin LSST TVS collaboration.